facebook/react-native-website/docs/pushnotificationios.md

 If a map is provided to the method, only the permissions with truthy values will be requested.

-This method returns a promise that will resolve when the user accepts, rejects, or if the permissions were previously rejected.
-The promise resolves to the current state of the permission.
+This method returns a promise that will resolve when the user accepts or rejects the request, or if the permissions were previously rejected.
+The promise resolves to the state of the permissions after the request has been completed.

 **Parameters:**